Scholarships at UWM: An Investment in Students and the Future of Our Economy

 Named Endowed “Core” Scholarship (restricted only by academic unit)

 Annual award: $2,000

-- Over 80% of students receive financial aid
+- 7.5% of UWM students receive donor-supported scholarships

 For More Information